Discovering the past.

 Historical Society & Museum

-Since 1914 the Waukesha County Historical Society & Museum has preserved and shared the histories of our diverse community.
-Starting with one room in the 1893 Courthouse at the corner of W. Main and East Ave. in downtown Waukesha, the museum and archive has grown to more than 15,000 artifacts and over a million documents.
+Since 1914, the Waukesha County Historical Society and Museum have preserved and shared the histories of our diverse community.
+Starting with one room in the 1893 Courthouse at the corner of W. Main and East Ave. in downtown Waukesha, the museum and archive have grown to more than 15,000 artifacts and over a million documents.

 Les Paul Exhibit - Waukesha County Historical Society & Museum